benspratling4/SwiftFoundationCompression/README.md

 This package wraps file & data compression behavior available in zlib with Swift wrappers written to feel at home with the Foundation module.
 No `UnsafePointer`s, no file descriptors, no `String` paths.
 This behavior is available in 3 levels:

 - Working with `Data`.
-Behavior is optimized for mapped `Data`.
+Behavior is designed to work with data small enough to be entirely loaded in RAM, but is optimized to read mapped `Data`.

 - Working with files at `URL`s, use the `FileManager` extensions.
+Methods are provided for compressing a directory into a file

-- Representing a .zip or .tar.gz file as an in-ram file/folder structure with `ZipDirectoryWrapping`.
-Individual files in the .zip file conform to `DataWrapping`.
+- Representing a .zip or .tar.gz file as an in-ram file/folder structure with `ZipDirectoryWrapping` (similar to a directory `FileWrapper`).
+Individual files in the .zip file conform to `DataWrapping` (a SwiftPatterns protocol similar to Foundation's `FileWrapper`).
 For .zip files, each individual file is not decompressed until it is accessed.

 ## Status

 Rudimentary .zip file opening, reading, and inflate have been implemented.
 Optimized file writing is not implemented.

-No .gzip functions have been implemented.
+.gzip read has been implemented.

 ## Data

-Compress or uncompress a `Data` with `.compressed()` (or `.decompress()`), optionally choosing to use `.gzip` instead of `.deflate`.
+Compress or uncompress a `Data` with `.compressed(using:progress:)` (or `.decompressed(using:progress:)`), optionally choosing to use `.gzip` instead of `.deflate`.

 `Data` compression with .deflate does not generate a header., and decompression works on the stream after the header.
 `Data` compression with `gzip` generates a header, suitable for wrapping, and requires the wrapper when uncompressing.

 ## FileManager

-To compress a number of existing files, use `FileManager`.
+To decompress a number of existing files, use `FileManager`.

+  func decompress(item:, with:, into:progress:)

+which opens a compressed file and expands its contents into the supplied directory.

 ## Compressed on disk / file/folder in RAM